 "We know from our discussions with children and staff how much they enjoy science.
 Many trips and visits link to learning in science too." - School Governor

-The purpose of Science:
+The purpose of Science from the National Curriculum:

 A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics which will be studied at high school.
 Science has changed our lives and is vital to the world’s future, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.